 (3) An applicant does not qualify as a school bus or school activity driver if the applicant:

-(a) Has ever been convicted of a crime listed in ORS 342.143.
-(Forever Crime)
+(a) Has ever been convicted of a crime listed in ORS 342.143 (Forever Crime); or,

+(b) Is currently subject to mandatory registration reporting as a sex offender in this state or any other jurisdiction; or,

-(b) Has ever been convicted of a crime involving violence, threat of violence or theft.
-This shall not apply if the applicant or driver has been free from custody, probation and parole for the preceding three-year period from date of application.
+(c) Has ever been convicted of a crime involving violence, threat of violence or theft.
+This shall not apply if the applicant or driver has been free from custody, probation and parole for the preceding three-year period from date of application; or,

-(c) Has ever been convicted of a crime involving activity in drugs or alcoholic beverages.
-This shall not apply if the applicant or driver has been free from custody, probation, and parole for the preceding three-year period from date of application.
+(d) Has ever been convicted of a crime involving activity in drugs or alcoholic beverages.
+This shall not apply if the applicant or driver has been free from custody, probation, and parole for the preceding three-year period from date of application; or,

-(d) Has had his or her driving privileges suspended by any state, within the preceding three-year period, for a cause involving the unsafe operation of a motor vehicle or because of driving record.
+(e) Has had his or her driving privileges suspended by any state, within the preceding three-year period, for a cause involving the unsafe operation of a motor vehicle or because of driving record.

+(f) Is required to use an ignition interlock device (IID).

-(e) Has been convicted within the preceding three-year period of:
+(g) Has been convicted within the preceding three-year period of:

 (A) Driving under the influence of intoxicants, as defined in ORS 813.010;